Shemoneh Esrei

 In modern times, the annual reading cycle became predominant.
 Therefore, Simchat Torah became the end of the reading cycle and thus its own festival day.
 As just stated, the Torah reading cycle is concluded on Simchat Torah.
 However, at this time, it is immediately started again from the beginning.

 This shows that there is no end to the Torah, and that it must be read and studied constantly, over and over again.
-The Torah, like YAHUVEH Himself who gave it, is everlasting (Matthew 5:17-18).
+The Torah, like YEHOVAH Himself who gave it, is everlasting (Matthew 5:17-18).

 Simchat Torah celebrates a Torah of joy, a Torah without restrictions or a sense of burden.

-YAHUSHUA and Shemini Atzeret and Simchat Torah
+YESHUA and Shemini Atzeret and Simchat Torah

 Tishrei 22, Shemini Atzeret, and Simchat Torah, in ancient times were considered one long day and celebrated on Tishrei 22.
 Simchat Torah is a celebration of rejoicing in the Torah.